cedanl/textanalysis/ReadMe.md

 # License
-Distributed under the Unlicense License.
-See LICENSE.txt for more information.
+This project is licensed under the terms of the xxx license (link).